Tax-Related Identity Theft and Other Tax Scams

-The U.S. Treasury Inspector General for Tax Administration estimates that 1.6 million Americans were victims of tax related identity theft and refund scams in the first six months of 2013, an increase from 1.2 million in all of 2012.
+Each year millions of Americans become victims of tax-related identity theft and refund scams.
 Don’t let this happen to you!
 Be on alert for these common scams:

 Take, for instance, “Dave” and “Julie,” who filed their joint tax return at the filing deadline.
 Several weeks later, they received a letter from the IRS notifying them that their return was rejected because Julie had already filed a return, using an Arizona address, and received a $10,000 refund.
 Julie, however, had never been to Arizona and wasn’t owed a refund.

 Scam artists often impersonate the IRS to lure people into disclosing personal and financial information that can be used to commit the crimes of theft and identity theft.
 While e mails are the most common “bait,” consumers also report receiving calls from fraudsters who claim to be tax officials and instruct them to provide personal and financial information.
 Scam artists also create phony websites designed to look like the website of a well known company or government agency to trick consumers into believing they are dealing with an entity they can trust.

 Scam artists may impersonate the IRS or Minnesota Department of Revenue to intimidate people into making payments on supposed back taxes.
 The scam artists often threaten people with arrest, lawsuits and imprisonment, and demand they make immediate and sometimes unconventional payments.
 These criminals will say anything to try to get people to send them money, and may call over and over in an attempt to wear down potential victims.